JoshSJKim/FCC---Basic-JavaScript/README.md

 The above will display "value2"

-#### Updating object properties
+#### Updating/Adding object properties

-- You can update object properties using dot or bracket notation.
+- You can update or add object properties using dot or bracket notation.

 ```JS
 const myDog = {